Breaking News & Updates

 This Sage person piqued my interest so I did a bit of research.

-I soon realised that these ERP systems are sold almost exclusively through ‘integrators’ or channel partners who visit your business and really get into the nitty and gritty of the procedures and processes.
+I realised that these ERP systems are sold almost exclusively through ‘integrators’ or channel partners who visit your business and really get into the nitty and gritty of the procedures and processes.

 They perform their analysis and then set about a plan to implement the new software in the business using deft project management and people skills to CHANGE the way the business works.